openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

 Conceptually, BitBake is similar to GNU Make in some regards but has significant differences:

--  BitBake executes tasks according to provided metadata that builds up the tasks.
+-  BitBake executes tasks according to the provided metadata that builds up the tasks.
 Metadata is stored in recipe (``.bb``) and related recipe "append" (``.bbappend``) files, configuration (``.conf``) and underlying include (``.inc``) files, and in class (``.bbclass``)